UMWEDU/umw-essentials-sync/_pages/resources.md

 <h2>Judicial Affairs and Community Responsibility</h2>
 The <a href="http://students.umw.edu/judicialaffairs/judicial-review-board/">Office of Judicial Affairs and Community Responsibility</a> (OJACR) helps students to have the best possible living and learning experience at UMW.
 This is a community in which students accept responsibility for their actions.
 However, when potentially disruptive or harmful situations arise – for example, irresponsible use of alcohol, possession or use of illegal drugs, serious interpersonal conflicts (including hazing or bullying), relationship violence, vandalism, or noise disturbances – they need to be addressed.
 Through education, through bystander intervention, and through a hearing process, students learn that their behavior has an impact on others.
 Students whose experiences at UMW have been compromised by the behavior of others should view OJACR as a resource and as an advocate for their rights.
 OJACR can be reached at 540/654-1660 and is located in Marye House.
 For information on UMW’s <a href="http://www.boarddocs.com/va/umw/Board.nsf/goto?open&amp;id=93QKQ352EB3D">Policy on Sexual- and Gender-based Harassment</a>, including sexual assault, and on how to get support if you are a survivor, please see UMW's <a href="http://diversity.umw.edu/title-ix">Title IX website</a>.
 <h2>Veterans Resource Center</h2>
-The <a href="http://students.umw.edu/veterans/veterans-resource-center/">Veterans Resource Center</a> is located in Combs Hall, room B24, and provides a space for veteran students to connect with one another, study, or access resource materials.
+The <a href="http://students.umw.edu/veterans/veterans-resource-center/">Veterans Resource Center</a> is located in the University Center, Room 114A, and provides a space for veterans and military-connected students to gather informally, study and socialize.